fanyahao1/fanyahao1.github.io/_pages/about.md

 I am Current a First-year Master student in VDI Center, ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io), who is an expert in the field of Optimization, Generative Model, Reinforcement Learning, Embodied AI.
 I get B.E.
 Degree in Zhengzhou University.

-My Research interest include Embodied AI, Humanoid, Reinforcement Learning for Robotics.
+My Research interest include Embodied AI, Legged Robots and Simulation infrastructure.
+I am looking for internship and full-time opportunities in these areas.
+If you are interested in my research or want to collaborate with me, please feel free to contact me!
+You can find my Curriculum Vitae **[here](/assets/pdf/Curriculum_Vitae.pdf)**.

 Email: fanyahao12024 AT shanghaitech DOT edu DOT cn